s0be/das4q/README.md

 Depends on libdas4q, cJSON

 Current features:
-  - Can set all the lights to 1 value on the command line
+  - Can set all the lights to 1 passive value on the command line
   - Can do advanced things in json